Are you a new Teaching Assistant at USF?

-You will be assigned a classroom for the event within the Canvas course for IDS 5921 (the information will also be emailed to you before the event - be sure to check your USF email!).
+You will be assigned a classroom for the event within the Canvas course for IDS 5921 (the information will also be emailed to you a few days before the event - be sure to check your USF email!).
 Students are expected to complete the 4 hours of online modules in Canvas BEFORE attending the face to face event.

 For questions regarding eligibility and requirements, contact Dr. Ruth Bahr (email; 974-7359) in Graduate Studies for further information.